MooersLab/mooerslab-paper-auto-tagger-el/README.md

 ## Objective

 Automate the generation and addition of tags to PDF files whose names are in a selected region in a buffer inside of Emacs.

+## Problem addressed

+The manual addition of tags to PDF files is time-consuming and error prone.

+## Scope

-This only works on MacOS.
+- This only works on MacOS which supports the addition of tags to files.
+- Install the **tag** program with homebrew to search for PDF files that share the same tag. (i.e., `brew install tag`)
+- Differs from *mooerslab-pdf-auto-tagger* in that it can read the keywords and abstract of the paper to search for tags.
+These are two features that are missing from books.
+- Works only on a list of PDF filenames, not the entire directory, so that you can use ripgrep or other fuzzy search tools to gather related papers.
+You can then use the Finder or the **tag** program to add a unifying tag to all of the files (e.g., `tag -a "MyTag" file1.txt file2.txt file3.pdf`.
+This package can then be used to add additional tags.

 ## Status

-Works okay.
-Provides a starting point.
+Provides an initial draft of tags.
 You may want to manually delete the less meaningful tags the next time that you are reading the file.

 ## Main Functions: